-The flexi-time scheme allows you to have an element of flexibility over your working hours.
-It involves flexible start and finish times around ‘core working hours’ (when attendance is required) and within the limitations of the ‘bandwidth’ (the earliest and latest times between which hours can be worked) allows you more choice, subject to the operational requirements, over your working hours.
+Flexi-time allows you to have an element of flexibility and choice over your working hours (subject to your role and the operational requirements of your department).
+It involves flexible start and finish times around set ‘core working hours’ (when attendance is required).
+Flexi-time works around the limitations of the ‘bandwidth’ (the earliest and latest times between which hours can be worked).

-The normal working hours pattern for a full time member of staff is: Monday to Thursday 9.00am to 5.20pm, and Friday 9.00am to 5.10pm There is one unpaid hour for lunch.
+The normal working hours pattern for a full-time member of staff is Monday to Thursday 9.00am to 5.20pm, and Friday 9.00am to 5.10pm, with one unpaid hour for lunch.

-This does not prevent departments setting different working hours patterns for their full-time staff, in order to best meet the operational requirements of their work.
+Some departments may have different working hours patterns for their full-time staff, in order to best meet the operational requirements of their work.

 Core and flexible hours

 These are the standard core hours for full-time staff to whom this scheme applies and should be used for normal working arrangements.
-They can be varied by those departments who wish to operate flexi-time but would need to vary the specified core and flexible hours in order to best meet the operational requirements of their work and the service that they provide.
-Although there is a standard scheme, implementation is in a flexible manner to suit the operations of individual departments or sections.
+Some departments who wish to operate flexi-time may need to vary the specified core and flexible hours in order to best meet the operational requirements of their work and the service that they provide.

 The purpose of the scheme is to allow you to effectively manage your work commitments and your personal commitments.
 Subject to the operational requirements of the service, full-time staff may work flexibly during ‘Flexible’ hours for their department.
-Part-time staff may, subject to the exigencies of the service, work flexibly if part of their working day falls during ‘Flexible’ hours.
+Part-time staff may, subject to the demands of the service, work flexibly if part of their working day falls during ‘flexible’ hours.

 Flexi-time differs from Time off in Lieu (TOIL) which can only be accrued through additional hours worked requested or approved in advance by a line manager or a set requirement to undertake additional hours of work.
 This would normally be in relation to a specific activity or piece of work.